Services

 Your doctor will:

-• Screen for red flags and reversible causes (sleep apnoea, obesity, medications, alcohol, opioids/anabolics, pituitary disease)
+• Screen for red flags and reversible causes (e.g., sleep apnoea, obesity, medications, alcohol, opioids/anabolics, pituitary disease).

-• Arrange diagnostic testing before any comprehensive review
+• Arrange diagnostic testing (pathology ± imaging) before confirming eligibility for TRT.

-• SHBG (to calculate free T if TT is borderline/discordant)
+• SHBG (to calculate free T if total T borderline/discordant).

-• PSA (and prostate assessment based on age/risk)
+• PSA (and prostate assessment depending on age/risk).

-• Ferritin/iron studies, vitamin D, others as indicated
+• Ferritin/iron studies, vitamin D, and others as indicated.

-• Pituitary imaging only if clinically warranted (e.g., very low T with low/normal LH/FSH, hyperprolactinaemia, visual symptoms)
+• Pituitary imaging if clinically warranted (e.g., very low T with low/normal LH/FSH, hyperprolactinaemia, visual symptoms).

 • Discussion of benefits, risks, alternatives, fertility implications, and formulation options.

-• Select a formulation and dosing strategy tailored to your goals, comorbidities, and logistics
+• Formulation and dosing strategy tailored to patient goals, comorbidities, and logistics.

-• Address contraindications/precautions (e.g., uncontrolled polycythaemia, high-risk prostate disease, severe untreated OSA, unstable cardiovascular disease, desire for near-term fertility)
+• Address contraindications/precautions (e.g., uncontrolled polycythaemia, high-risk prostate disease, severe untreated OSA, unstable cardiovascular disease, near-term fertility plans).

-• 6–8 weeks after initiation or dose change: symptoms, adverse effects, TT/free T at appropriate trough/steady state, FBC/haematocrit, BP, ± PSA
+• 6–8 weeks after initiation/dose change: symptoms, adverse effects, testosterone (at trough/steady state), FBC/haematocrit, BP, ± PSA.

-• 12 weekly Repeat Prescription Check-in: reassess clinical response; adjust dose if needed
+• 12 weekly Repeat Prescription Check-ins: reassess clinical response; adjust dose as required.

-• 6 monthly Standard Reviews: symptoms, TT/free T, FBC/haematocrit, LFTs, lipids, BP, PSA per guidelines/age, sleep apnoea screening if indicated
+• 6 monthly Standard Reviews: symptoms, testosterone levels, FBC/haematocrit, LFTs, lipids, BP, PSA, and screening for OSA where indicated.

 Compliance & Clinical Standards

-• No automatic or routine prescribing; decisions require real-time consultation and documented clinical justification
+• No automatic prescribing; decisions are based on clinical assessment and documented justification.

 • Sexual Health Concerns We Assess and Manage